richardfuca/react-native-decompiler/README.md

 - `-p` - performance monitoring flag, will print out runtime for each decompiler plugin
 - `-v` - verbose flag, does not include debug logging (use `DEBUG=react-native-decompiler:*` env flag for that)
 - `--noEslint` - does not run ESLint after doing decompilation
+- `--unpackOnly` - only unpacks the app with no other adjustments
 - `--decompileIgnored` - decompile ignored modules (modules are generally ignored if they are flagged as an NPM module)
 - `--agressiveCache` - skips some cache checks at the expense of possible cache desync